On two families of Enriques categories over K3 surfaces: Enriques categories and two types of Hodge isometries

 The Hodge isometry $\tau_d$ on $\tilde{H}(S,\bz)$ induced by $\funct{O}_d$ can be represented by a matrix

-and the power $\tau_d^{2n}$ is the identity if and only if $O_d^{2n}$ equals to the identity matrix $I_3$.
+and the power $\tau_d^{2n}$ is the identity if and only if $O_d^{2n}$ is equal to the identity matrix $I_3$.
 One notices that the determinant of $O_d$ is $-1$, so it is reasonable to only consider the even powers.

 \begin{example} One computes that $O^2_d$ is the matrix

 where $H* H$ is the operator sending $\Delta\in H^2(S,\bz)$ to $(H\cdot \Delta)H$.
 It cannot be $I_3$ for any $d$. \end{example}

 \begin{example} One computes that $O^4_d$ is the matrix